-51.24 Gif
+83.24 Gif

-GIF images are created using libgd, with optional support for TrueType fonts via libfreetype.

-GIF plots may be conveniently viewed by piping the output to the 'display' program from the ImageMagick package as follows:
+PNG, JPEG and GIF images are created using the external library libgd.
+GIF plots may be viewed interactively by piping the output to the 'display' program from the ImageMagick package as follows:

+'''

-set term gif set output '| display gif:-'
+set term gif

+set output '| display gif:-'

+'''

-View the output from successive plot commands interactively by hitting <space> in the display window.
-To save a particular one to disk, left click in the display window and choose save.
+You can view the output from successive plot commands interactively by typing <space> in the display window.
+To save the current plot to a file, left click in the display window and choose save.